 - Bicarbonate ions.

-As mentioned, bile from the gallbladder is concentrated in comparison with hepatic bile.
-Bile salts are the largest volume of bile in the gallbladder and can be 6 times more concentrated than bile salts in the hepatic bile.
+As mentioned, bile from the gallbladder is concentrated compared to hepatic bile.
+Bile salts are the most significant volume of bile in the gallbladder and can be six times more concentrated than bile salts in the hepatic bile.